 - While on probation, students must earn a 2.0 semester GPA or better and pass at least 12 credits.
 Failure to do so will result in academic suspension.

-- Students on probation must participate in the Academic Intervention Program administered by the Dean of Students Office during their probationary semester.
+- Students on probation must participate in the Aspire program administered by the Dean of Students Office during their probationary semester.
 Students on probation also must meet with their Academic Advisor before registering for the subsequent semester.
 Registration for the following semester will not be permitted until these requirements are met.

 - Students on probation have two regular semesters to bring their academic work up to or beyond the Continuance Standards so long as they earn a 2.0 and pass at least 12 credits each semester.
-If they are unsuccessful in meeting or surpassing the Continuance Standards during their first probation semester, they remain on probation during the second semester and must participate in an Academic Intervention Program.
+If they are unsuccessful in meeting or surpassing the Continuance Standards during their first probation semester, they remain on probation during the second semester and must participate in an Aspire program.

 - Students who are placed on probation or are continuing on probation at the end of a semester but earned at least a 2.0 GPA and 12 credits during that semester will be removed from probation if they meet their Continuance Standards by the end of summer school.
 This applies only for work at W&M summer school.
 Determination of eligibility for removal from probation will be done at the end of that summer school.